umarhussain15/se2-reverse-proxy-go/README.rst

 ------------

 * **Hard deadline: 15.12.2019**
+* You have to fork this repositary and adapt the code in your forked repositry.
 * Your solution will be tested at least three times per week in the time before the deadline.
 * If your solution fails one or multiple tests, you will *not* receive a detailed explanation of the reasons why it failed.
 * Your task is to figure it out on your own.
 However, we will provide information about the current state of your solution.